Avi241/vio_comparision/rovio.md

 # ROVIO
-This image contains the core implementation of rovio VIO algorithm without ros.
+This image contains the core implementation of rovio VIO algorithm
 # Steps for installation
 (Please go to Docker-installation.md for installation of docker)
 ## Setting up the workspace on users computer